sidkuma24/sidkuma24.github.io/_posts/2018-04-20-faster-rcnn.md

 ## Introduction

-In this post we will talk about the object detection system using Faster R-CNN propsoed by _Ren et. al._ in 2015.
+In this post we will talk about the object detection system using Faster R-CNN proposed by _Ren et. al._ in 2015.
 Faster R-CNNs are made up of two modules.
 The first one is a fully convolutional network called the Region Proposal Network (**RPN**) and the second module is the Fast R-CNN detector that uses the proposed regions for classification.
 The entire system is one single combined system for object detection.
-The RPN module tell the R-CNN where to look.
+The RPN module tells the R-CNN where to look.
 The following figure shows the Faster R-CNN.

 {% include image.html
    img="/data/faster-r-cnn/images/faster-r-cnn-model.jpg"